lmc-eu/spirit-design-system/docs/contribution/accessibility-testing.md

 - Validation or error states
 - Interactive states (e.g. toggled, loading)

-When adding new stories or props, extend the matching accessibility spec so that regressions are caught automatically.
+When adding new stories or props, extend the matching accessibility specification so that regressions are caught automatically.

 ### Handling Known False Positives